enonic/lib-geoip/README.md

 Parameter `ip` can be retrieved from the request object `var ip = req.headers['X-Forwarded-For']`

-Parameter `contentKey` is the _id or _path (starting with /) of the database content.
+Parameter `contentKey` is the _id or the _path (starting with /) of the database content.

 Parameter `fileName` is the name of the content attachment file.

 The second and third parameters can be omitted if the database content is at the root of the installation with the path `/GeoLite2-City.mmdb` and the file attachment is also named `GeoLite2-City.mmdb`.

 An example of the returned JSON is provided at the bottom of this page.
-Any value can be retrieved directly from this object, but some commonly used values can be retrieved with helper functions.
+Any value can be retrieved directly from this object, but helper functions exist for some commonly used values.

 ### Examples